 There are two main types of drunk driving offenses in New York: driving while intoxicated (DWI) and driving while ability impaired (DWAI).
 While both charges are serious matters, generally speaking, DWI is the more severely punished of the two.

 If a driver has a BAC of at least .08 percent—or .04 percent if the driver is a commercial driver’s license (CDL) holder—he/she could be charged with a DWI.
-A conviction for a first offense is punishable by a maximum one-year jail sentence, fines of up to $1,000, and driver’s license suspension for a minimum six months.
+A conviction for a first offense is punishable by a maximum one-year jail sentence, fines of up to $1,000, and driver’s license suspension for a minimum of six months.

 However, if a driver’s BAC is at least .18 percent, he/she could be charged with an aggravated DWI.
 A conviction for a first-time aggravated DWI carries a maximum one-year jail term, fines of up to $2,500, and driver’s license suspension for a minimum one year.
 A DWI conviction will be displayed on your driving record for 15 years.